 This page provides some information about my teaching, scholarship, and vocation.

-Over the past decade I have taught students at a variety of academic levels, from middle school to graduate school.
+Over the past fifteen years I have taught students at a variety of academic levels, from middle school to graduate school.
 I have taught and co-taught entire courses in English (including British, American, and world literature; research and composition; and creative writing), Bible (middle school), and education (graduate level).
 However, my advanced degrees are specifically in English, and I prefer to teach early British literature.
 Within British literature, my specialty areas are John Milton and the metaphysical poets (especially John Donne and George Herbert).
 Other teaching and research interests include the following topics:

 - faith and learning in Christian higher education,